 Summary of Cigarette smoking among 15 year olds Cigarette smoking among 15 year olds by ethnicity Summary

 A sample of approximately 300,000 young people were selected from the National Pupil Database (NPD) and contacted to take part in the postal survey, with the option to complete it online.
-Fieldwork ran between 22 September 2014 and 9 January 2015.
+Fieldwork ran between 22nd September 2014 and 9th January 2015.
 A total of 120,115 out of 295,024 participants responded to the survey.
-In a minority of cases (1% of pupils selected for the 2014 survey), parents opted to take their children out of the survey.
-A £5 shopping voucher was used as a token of appreciation, which was conditional on completing the questionnaire.
+In a minority of cases (1% of pupils selected for the 2014 survey), parents opted their children out of the survey.
+A £5 shopping voucher was used as the token of appreciation, which was conditional on completing the questionnaire.
 The response rate was 41%, when taking into account any undeliverable mail outs and opt-outs from the sampled pupils.

 Both the numerator and the denominator were weighted to make them applicable to the population as a whole.
 Further details on the sampling methodology and weighting procedure can be found in the WAY survey technical report (PDF opens in a new window or tab)

-Confidence intervals for each ethnic group are available in Download the data.
+Confidence intervals for each ethnic group are available in the ‘download the data’ section.